Unit 6

 Use of Wish

-subject wish (that) second subject simple past tense verb complement
+simple past tense verb

 I